 - a.
 The work shall include all Electrical work and as indicated on the Drawings and in Project Manual, Divisions 26. - b.
-The work shall include all Digital, Addressable Fire-Alarm System work as indicated on the Drawings and in the Project Manual, Division 28. - c.
-The Proposal shall include providing fire caulking for all penetrations of fire-rated partitions and floor assemblies. - d.
+The Proposal shall include providing fire caulking for all penetrations of fire-rated partitions and floor assemblies. - c.
 The Proposal shall include the cost for installation of temporary electrical service, power and lighting, as well as the removal of all temporary electrical as the project completes.
-It is the intent for the power to be drawn from existing devices or temporarily connected to existing panels. - e.
-The actual cost of consumption of the electrical power will be provided by the Owner. - f.
-This proposal to include all computer and data conduit and boxes as shown on the drawing and as specified. - g.
-The Proposal shall include making and patching any floor penetrations as necessary to complete this scope of work.
+It is the intent for the power to be drawn from existing devices or temporarily connected to existing panels. - d.
+The actual cost of consumption of the electrical power will be provided by the Owner. - e.
+This proposal to include all computer and data conduit and boxes as shown on the drawing and as specified. - f.
+The Proposal shall include making and patching any floor or wall penetrations as necessary to complete this scope of work. - g.
+The work shall include conduits, boxes, wall/floor penetrations, etc. necessary for work associated with the installation of the Fire-Alarm System.